devomil/PineHillManager/replit.md

 - **Communication & Support**: Team messaging, company announcements, support ticket system with intelligent routing (HR issues to Jackie, Technical issues to Ryan) and email notifications.
 - **Document Management**: Role-based file sharing.
 - **Accounting**: Comprehensive financial management with integrations for QuickBooks, Clover POS, HSA, and Thrive inventory.
 This includes extensive database schema for financial data, API routes, and a dedicated accounting dashboard.
-- **Video Generation**: A professional video engine built with native Canvas API for creating animated explainer videos, integrating Hugging Face API for content generation.
+- **Video Generation**: A professional video engine built with native Canvas API for creating animated explainer videos, integrating multiple APIs:
+  - Hugging Face API (meta-llama/Llama-2-7b-chat-hf) for enhanced content generation
+  - ElevenLabs API for professional voiceover synthesis with pharmaceutical-quality voices
+  - Unsplash API for premium medical imagery
+  - Canvas-based animation engine producing 30fps, 900-frame professional marketing videos

 ### System Design Choices
 The system follows a clear separation of concerns between frontend and backend.
 Authentication is session-based with robust password hashing.
 Data flow is designed for clarity, from user authentication to time tracking and support ticket processes.
 Error handling is comprehensive, and performance is considered through optimized database queries and consistent timezone handling (CST).
 The architecture supports multi-merchant configurations for integrations like Clover POS.